arc42/docs.arc42.org-site/_examples/09-decision-example-htmlsc-1.md

 ### 9.2 HTML Parsing with jsoup
 To check HTML we parse it into an internal (DOM-like) representation.
-For this task we use [Jsoup](https://jsoup.org), an open-source parser without external dependencies.
+For this task we use <a target="_blank" rel="noopener noreferrer nofollow" href="https://jsoup.org">Jsoup</a>, an open-source parser without external dependencies.

-To quote from the their website:
+To quote from their website:

 >jsoup is a Java library for working with real-world HTML.